 Note: If you set an end event manually, the setting applies to all browsers.
 If the end event must be different for any browser, you must use an If Browser step.
 See Replaying on all browsers.

-You may need to change the end step when:
+You may need to change a step end event when:

 The next step is not ready to be executed because the preceding end event is incorrect.

 - The automatically set end step events cause different results in different browsers.